fullstackslife/guild-scout-reports/DEPLOYMENT.md

 1. Click "Deploy"
 2. Wait for build to complete (3-5 minutes)
-3. You'll get a URL like `guild-scout-reports.vercel.app`
+3. You'll get a URL like `warbot-app.vercel.app`

 #### 5. Post-Deployment